sbarranco/vending-machine/README.md

 This machine accepts only coins and lets you select one product at a time.
 When user enters the app, he/she has different coins (2, 1, 0.5 and 0.2) and get what he/she wants from the machine.

-User insert coins and select the beverage and, if purchase can be satisfied because the machine has **enough coins** and **stock**, user gets the selected beverage.
+User inserts coins, select the beverage and, if purchase can be satisfied because the machine has **enough coins** and **stock**, user gets the selected beverage.
 Otherwise, if there isn't enough stock or an unexpected error occurs, user cannot receive his/her purcharse and he/she will receive a **notify**.

 If user inserts more coins than the value of the selected beverage, the machine will return **change** when delivering the product.
 If there isn't enough stock of coins, user will receive maximum amount available and the machine will notify an ERROR.